 During the 108th and 109th Congresses, several oversight hearings were held on the Title 16 program; however, no legislation updating the overall program authorization has been enacted since the 1996 amendments.
+Reclamation issued an internal "Directives and Standards" document (October 2007) to increase the consistency and effectiveness of the program.
+The Directives and Standards did not establish a mechanism for prioritizing authorized projects; however, the agency has drafted new criteria for use in allocating Title 16 funding in the future.

-Funding.
-The total appropriation for the Title 16 program in FY2006 was approximately \$25.9 million.
-Funding for FY2007, as identified in the agency's spending plan, is anticipated to total \$10.9.
-The Administration's FY2008 request is \$10.1 million.
-Prior year program funding ranged from a high of \$47.2 million in FY1998 to a low of \$23.0 million in FY2005.
-Projects authorized prior to the 1996 amendments ranged in size from \$152 million (\$38 million for the Bureau's share), to \$690 million (\$172 million for the Bureau's share).
-Post-1996 project authorizations have been much smaller in size, ranging from \$10 million (\$2 million for the Bureau's share) to \$280 million (\$20 million for the Bureau's share).
-The Senate Committee on Appropriations, in report language accompanying FY1998 Energy and Water Development Appropriations, noted its concern about the potential costs of this program, stating that local sponsors who proceed on their own prior to a federal commitment to the project "do so at their own risk" (S.Rept.
-105-44).
-The committee also noted its support of the Bureau's efforts to develop criteria to prioritize the authorized projects currently awaiting funding.
+The total regular appropriation for the Title 16 program in FY2010 was \$13.6 million (P.L.
+111-85).
+The Administration's FY2011 request was \$29.0 million.
+Prior year program funding ranged from a high of \$47.2 million in FY1998 to a low of \$12.6 million in FY2007.
+Projects authorized prior to the 1996 amendments ranged in size from \$152 million (\$38 million for Reclamation's share), to \$690 million (\$172 million for Reclamation's share).
+Post-1996 project authorizations have been much smaller in size, ranging from \$10 million (\$2 million for Reclamation's share) to \$280 million (\$20 million for Reclamation's share).